Saturday, May 18, 2024

 Example 2

-In this example, you use 27-month single-family home sales data from January 2022 to March 2024.
+In this example, you use 27 months of single-family home sales data from January 2022 to March 2024.
 The valuation date is April 1, 2024.
 Again, the "MONTHS" variable represents the number of months since the sale.
-For instance, a sale in January 2022 will receive a value of 27 (April 2024 minus January 2022), while March 2024 will be assigned a value of 1.
+For instance, a sale in January 2022 will receive a value of 27 (April 2024 minus January 2022), while a sale in March 2024 will receive a value of 1.
 For example, sales for January 2022 will be adjusted up by $12,869 ($476.62 multiplied by 27), and sales for March 2024 will be adjusted by $476.62 (multiplied by 1).

 Based on this regression analysis, you have determined the coefficients for adjusting sale prices based on the number of months since the sale.
-This time adjustment allows you to standardize all sales to the April 1, 2024 valuation date.
+This time adjustment allows you to standardize all sales to the April 1, 2024, valuation date.

 Important to Note